Patriot Front: 2022

 In January, members of Patriot Front were seen at the 2022 March for Life anti-abortion rally in Washington, D.C.

 On June 11, police arrested 31 members of Patriot Front they stopped inside a U-Haul truck near an LGBT Pride event in Coeur d'Alene, Idaho.
 They were charged with conspiracy to riot.
 Rousseau was one of the members arrested.
 An anonymous caller tipped off police when they saw the group of men climbing into a U-Haul after retrieving shields from the back of a truck.
 The Kootenai County Sheriff's Office released the mugshots and names of all 31 arrested, who were from at least 11 states.
 After the arrests, the Coeur d'Alene police chief said the police department received death and doxxing threats.
 By June 13, all 31 members were released on bail.
 Court documents stated police had recovered a typed document that detailed the group's goal and planning for the day.
+As of February 2023, one member had pleaded guilty to conspiracy to riot (he was fined $500 and sentenced to two years of unsupervised probation), three members failed to appear thus had bench warrants issued, and various others had jury trials scheduled.
+Rousseau was granted a continuance, with his pre-trial appearance moved from May to September 2023.
+Five group members were convicted of misdemeanor conspiracy to riot on July 20, 2023, and the next day sentenced to five days in jail, credited for two days already served, plus $1,000 fines and one year of probation.
+Rousseau's case was dismissed in November 2024.
+The presiding judge, Judge John Cafferty, was quoted in the Idaho Capital Sun, "This is an important case.
+It should not be dismissed lightly," and cited loss of evidence and delays among the reasons behind the dismissal.

 On July 2, about 100 masked members with shields and a banner marched through Boston, with stops at the Boston Public Library and Old State House building.
 Police said one man was injured in a confrontation with Patriot Front members.
+This incident led to a lawsuit which resulted in a federal judge ordering the group to pay damages of over $2.7 million in January 2025.

+2023

+In April, the group protested at the "SatanCon" event of The Satanic Temple, held in Boston.
+In May, the group marched at the National Mall in Washington, D.C.

+Five members of the group filed a federal lawsuit in June against an alleged leftist activist they said had infiltrated the group and publicly disclosed their identities—the plaintiffs alleged they lost jobs, incomes and family relationships as a result.
+Two members had been arrested in connection with the 2022 conspiracy to riot at a pride event in Coeur d'Alene; one was subsequently convicted and sentenced for his role.